Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-12-26-photography-journal-2.md

 This should be the last post of 2020, a procrastinated post of the photos taken about a month ago lol. <br/>

-It's definitely another proof of the idea that going out is always great.
+It's definitely another backup of the idea that going out is always great.
 Cuz I had no idea that I would run into such a cool place by taking a random visit to a random town in the neighborhood. <br/>

 ![Travel]({{ "assets/img/pexels/01_barber-mill/1.jpg" | relative_url}})